Registration and Enrollment

 Dropping Last Class

-Before and during the add/drop period, students cannot drop their last course via the web*.
+Before and during the add/drop period of the fall and spring semesters, students cannot drop their last course via the web*.
 Students dropping their last class are essentially withdrawing from PSU and must contact the academic student advocate to finalize their withdrawal.
 A withdrawal survey and a PSU withdrawal form must be completed.
 The completed withdrawal form should be returned to the academic student advocate, located in Frost House.
 To access the form and the survey, please visit the Academic Forms section of the Registrar’s Office website (campus.plymouth.edu/registrar) and select Student Info.

 Any course dropped during the add/drop period will be removed from the student’s transcript.
 However, if the student attended a class(es) during the add/drop period, the student’s bill will be recalculated based on the student’s last date of attendance.
 If the student never attended, the bill will be adjusted to reflect any outstanding charges (i.e. housing, dining, etc).